Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 Thanks to jamorham, the current xDrip head developer, for the idea, putting it together, implementing the installer, and testing everything.

 You will need a credit card to set up billing.
 The plan is to have no billing.
 But, we are still testing to confirm that it will be free.
 Regardless, a credit card is required.
+Unfortunately, you will not qualify if you are in Australia or China.
+But, hopefully, other free options will apply to you.

 The screenshots have been created from a computerr.
 It may be difficult to follow on a mobile device.
 It will take a while (about 90 minutes) to go through the entire setup.
 There are suggested break periods.